-The Company maintains a revolving credit facility (the "Revolving Facility"), which is a \$700.0 million unsecured, multi-currency bank credit facility expiring on June 23, 2020.
-At March 31, 2019, there was no balance outstanding under the Revolving Facility and \$8.7 million of outstanding letters of credit, resulting in a net available borrowing capacity under the Revolving Facility of \$691.3 million.
+On May 31, 2019, the Company entered into a credit agreement (the "Credit Agreement") along with certain of its subsidiaries, as borrowers (the "Borrowers"), Bank of America, N.A., as administrative agent, swing line lender and an issuer of letters of credit, with other agents party thereto.
+The Credit Agreement consists of a revolving credit facility (the "Revolving Facility"), which is an \$800.0 million unsecured, multi-currency bank credit facility expiring on May 30, 2024.
+The Credit Agreement replaces the Company's existing five-year, \$700 million credit agreement, dated as of June 23, 2015, which was due to expire in June 2020.
+At June 30, 2019, there was no balance outstanding under the Revolving Facility and \$9.1 million of outstanding letters of credit, resulting in a net available borrowing capacity under the Revolving Facility of \$790.9 million.

 Borrowings under the Revolving Facility bear interest, at either an alternate base rate or an adjusted LIBOR rate plus, in each case, an applicable margin.
-The applicable margin is based on the Company's senior, unsecured long-term debt rating and can range from .005% to 1.50%.
-Based on the Company's credit rating at March 31, 2019, the applicable margin was 1.10%.
-Interest is payable (a) in the case of base rate loans, quarterly, and (b) in the case of LIBOR rate loans, on the maturity date of the borrowing, or quarterly from the effective date for borrowings exceeding three months.
-The Company may request increases in the lending commitments under the Credit Agreement, but the aggregate lending commitments pursuant to such increases may not exceed \$350.0 million.
-An annual Revolving Facility fee, also based on the Company's credit rating, is currently 15 basis points and is payable quarterly.
+Such applicable margin is based on the better of the Company's senior, unsecured, long-term debt rating or the Company's applicable leverage ratio.
+Interest is payable (a) in the case of base rate loans, quarterly, and (b) in the case of LIBOR rate loans, on the last day of the applicable interest period selected, or every three months from the effective date of such interest period for interest periods exceeding three months.
+The Company may request increases in the lending commitments under the Credit Agreement, but the aggregate lending commitments pursuant to such increases may not exceed \$400 million.